Questions? AskAuckland

 9 For courses that start on dates other than the official start date of a semester, quarter, Summer School or term, the deadline as stated in Guidelines 1–8 above will be calculated from the start date of the course as specified in Student Services Online.
 The start date of the course may be prior to the period of teaching for the course.

 e Students receiving USA Government Federal Student Aid Title IV funds for payment of their study at the University of Auckland are subject to special refund procedures.
-For further information students should contact the Applications and Admissions Office.
+For further information students should contact the USA Financial Aid Coordinator.

 g Where a student has provided all required documentation in support of their visa application and Immigration New Zealand has declined to grant a student visa then the University will process a full refund of any funds received, without deduction of a refund or administration fee.